-2018 2017 2016
+2019 2018 2017

 Allowance as a percentage of:

-Total Loans 0.54% 0.54% 0.55%
+Total Loans 0.57% 0.54% 0.54%

-Nonaccrual loans 58.40% >1,000% >1,000%
+Nonaccrual loans 48.75% 58.40% >1,000%

-High Risk Loans 58.40% >1,000% >1,000%
+High Risk Loans 48.75% 58.40% >1,000%

-The overall allowance as a percentage of loans has remained consistent at 0.54% at December 31, 2018 and 2017 and continues to provide an adequate and sound allowance for loan losses.
+The overall allowance as a percentage of loans has increased slightly to 0.57% at December 31, 2019 compared to 0.54% at December 31, 2018 and continues to provide an adequate and sound allowance for loan losses.
 Further discussion of the Allowance can be found in Note 3, "Loans and Allowance for Loan Losses," of the accompanying consolidated financial statements.

-We maintain a separate reserve for unfunded commitment, which is included in Other Liabilities on the Consolidated Statements of Condition.
+We maintain a separate reserve for unfunded commitment, which is included in Other liabilities on the Consolidated Statements of Condition.
 The related provision for the reserve for unfunded commitments is included as part of other noninterest expense on the Consolidated Statements of Income.